PrefectHQ/prefect/docs/getting-started/quickstart.md

     get_repo_info()
 ```

-How can you make this script repeatable, schedulable, observable, resilient, and capable of running anywhere?
+How can you make this script schedulable, observable, resilient, and capable of running anywhere?

 ## Step 1: Install Prefect